UCONN-ITAC/itac-docs/docs/Training/1-Basics/Power-and-Energy.md

 $$E = (7.2 \text{ kW})(8 \text{ h}) = 57.6 \text{ kWh}$$

+!!! tip

     On utility bills, you pay for kWh consumed (consumption charges) and often for peak kW demand (demand charges).
 These are separate line items.

 ### Summary of Electrical Units